ST10466666/IMAD512-Assignment-1/README.md

    ### 3.Sync Gradle:

-   If Android Studio prompts you to sync Gradle file,click "Sync Now".
+   If Android Studio prompts you to sync Gradle file, click "Sync Now".

    Alternatively, you can manually trigger a Gradle sync by going to "File">"Sync project with Gradle files".